Updated: Sep 2

 What's the definition of a teabag?
-A rather small pouch, made of a porous material used to infuse teas and other types of tisanes alike.
-There are different types, sizes, shapes and models of teabags to choose between, manufactured using several types of materials such as food grade plastics, filter papers, cotton or silk.
-Originally, teabags were made of hand sew fabric, the first patent ever made for a teabag can be traced down back in 1903.
+A rather small pouch, made of a porous material used to infuse teas & other types of tisanes alike.
+There are different types, sizes, shapes and models of teabags to choose between, manufactured using several types of materials such as food-grade plastics, filter papers, cotton or silk.
+Where did the teabags come from?
+Originally, tea bags were made of hand-sewn fabric, the first patent ever made for a teabag can be traced down back in 1903.
 They started to be commercialized in 1904.

 Some people would argue that teabags can be recycled.
-This is also a hot topic since in 2017 a farmer in Wales noticed that a white substance was present in his compost.
-Upon further investigation, he found out it was the polypropylene that was being used to seal the bags.
-According to the manufacturers, this helps to make the teabags stronger and less likely to break down during the brewing.
-Some teabags might contain up to 25% of polypropylene, if we take into account the amount of teabags used around the world, this is a lot.
-In fact, even 1% would be too much since something used to brew a beverage that will be consumed should contain zero plastics.
-Many companies raced to change the materials used in their teabags production since then.
+This also became a hot topic since, tea bags in 2017, a farmer in Wales noticed that a white substance was present in his compost.
+Upon further investigation, he found out it was the polypropylene that was being used to seal the teabags.
+According to the manufacturers, the use of such chemical substance helps to make the teabags stronger & less likely to break down during the brewing.
+Some teabags might contain up to 25% of polypropylene, if we take into account the number of teabags used around the world, this is a lot.
+In fact, even 1% would be too much since something used to brew a beverage that will be consumed by living beings should contain ZERO amount of plastics.
+Many companies raced to change the materials used in their teabags production as soon as the research got published.
 However, by improving the materials, or by making the teabags bigger, the taste of the brew doesn't improve.
-The tea leaves still do not open properly cramped inside the teabags, the tea contained inside the teabags is for the most part of a low quality and a large amount of waste is generated.
+The tea leaves still do not open properly cramped inside the teabags, the tea contained inside the teabags is for the most part still of low quality & also, a large amount of waste is generated.
+Do you really know what's in your cup?
 Have you ever wondered what goes into your cup?
 How good is the tea contained inside the teabags?
-How much waste your tea brew generates?
-I am surprised when I talk about tea with yoga teachers, people who look after themselves, those into wellness, well-being and sustainability and those who watch what they eat.
+How much waste your tea brews generate?
+I am surprised when I talk about tea with yoga teachers, people who look after themselves, who are into wellness, well-being & sustainability & also with those who watch what they eat.
 Most of them still use teabags.
-They don't know what they are consuming, they don't know where their teas come from, they don't know about the teas quality, the farmers or the manufacturers.
-I must confess I am guilty, I used teabags in the past for my teas.
-I started drinking tea of a dubious quality, at the time there was nothing better around.
-I was twelve, I did not work, I was dependent from my parents.
-When I started working at the age of 14, I had some money so I purchased loose tea leaves, gunpowder.
-It wasn't cheap but it was high quality.
-It did not know how to brew it so it really sucked.
-I continued drinking teas in teabags for quite a while, yet I always tried whole leaf loose teas as soon as I had the chance.
-I used to go to have tea with my friends and use my own tea in my own paper tea bag instead having the ones available in the coffee places in town.
-Around 6 years ago I stop using teabags altogether.
-I only drink whole leaf loose teas brewed as they should be.
-Sometimes, I might try a tea outside to analyze how they brew it and figure out how this could be improved.
-I am not a fan of teabags.
-I understand why they are being used, I understand their convenience yet I am not an advocate for teabag brewing.
-Specially for high quality teas that yield incredible flavours if brewed with love and care.
-Some people may use teabags since they are not sure where to start with loose teas brewing.
-I can understand that and I can also relate to this.
-There was a time when I did not know neither and I only changed my mind after several attempts, after many trials and errors.
-It is not always easy to find reliable information, tools, teas...
+They don't know what they are consuming, they don't know where their teas come from, they don't know about the tea's quality, the farmers or the manufacturers.
+Therefore they are oblivious about what's in their cups.